freenas/freenas-docs/userguide/sharing.rst

 From BSD or Linux
 ^^^^^^^^^^^^^^^^^

-The NFS share is mounted on BSD or Linux systems needing access with this command executed as the superuser or with :command:`sudo`:
+NFS shares are mounted on BSD or Linux clients with this command executed as the superuser (*root*) or with :command:`sudo`:

 .. code-block:: none